Protected areas of India: National parks

 National parks in India are IUCN category II protected areas.
 India's first national park was established in 1936 as Hailey National Park, now known as Jim Corbett National Park, Uttarakhand.
 By 1970, India only had five national parks.
 In 1972, India enacted the Wildlife Protection Act and Project Tiger in 1973 to safeguard the habitats of conservation reliant species.
+As of January 2023, India has 106 national parks covering 44,402.95 sqkm, roughly 1.35% of the total geographical area of the country.